Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: Self-B acklund curves: first study

 \subsection{Infinitesimal deformations of centroaffine conics}

 In this section we study infinitesimal deformations of centroaffine conics in the class of self-B\"acklund centroaffine curves.
-Later, in Section \ref{subsect:deform}, we shall show that these infinitesimal deformations correspond to actual ones.
+(This includes, as we recall from the Introduction, the requirement for $\pi$-anti-periodicity).
+We describe the values of the parameter $\alpha$ for which centroaffine conics admit non-trivial infinitesimal deformations.
+Later, in Section \ref{subsect:deform}, we shall show that these values of $\alpha$ are realized by actual deformations, see Corollary \ref{cor:deform}.